 Over 40% of all people in treatment for a prescription drug use disorder also have a mental health disorder, according to the National Institute on Drug Abuse (NIDA).
 The majority of those people suffer from depression and anxiety.
-If you are struggling with OUD, here are seven facts to help you increase your mental health awareness and seek appropriate treatment.
+If you are struggling with OUD, here are seven facts to help you increase your mental health awareness and seek appropriate opioid use treatment.

-Opioids are chemicals that interact with opioid receptors in the brain to reduce feelings of pain.
+Opioid drugs are chemicals that interact with opioid receptors in the brain to reduce feelings of pain.
 They also can produce feelings of euphoria, among other side effects.

 As some people take prescription opioids for physical pain, they may start to feel better in general.
 The medication can seem to alleviate an underlying mental health condition such as depression while it also relieves physical pain.
 Over time, however, people can develop a tolerance to the medication, and the relief felt initially becomes unattainable without larger dosages.
 Those early feelings of euphoria may never be experienced the same way with that drug again.

 Once tolerance has set in, dependence can develop and potentially lead to addiction.
-The depression or other mental health issue that the opioid had once helped to alleviate may start to seem worse instead.
+The depression or other mental health issue that the opioid drugs have once helped to alleviate may start to seem worse instead.
 Whether the underlying mental health issue was previously unnoticed, undiagnosed, or ignored, it can become more pronounced as a person struggles with OUD.

 People taking opioids long term can potentially experience changes in their brain structure and function that trigger an underlying predisposition to a type of mental illness.
-Such changes can, for example, be associated with mental disorders such as schizophrenia, anxiety, mood or impulse-control disorders, according to NIDA.
+Such changes can, for example, be associated with mental disorders such as schizophrenia, anxiety, mood, or impulse-control disorders, according to NIDA.

-Even if you didn’t have a mental health disorder when you started taking prescription opioids, your genetic vulnerabilities could make you susceptible to developing one as you expose your brain to opioids.
+Even if you didn’t have a mental health disorder when you started taking prescription opioid drugs, your genetic vulnerabilities could make you susceptible to developing one as you expose your brain to opioids.
 “Research suggests that there are many genes that may contribute to the risk for both mental disorders and addiction, including those that influence the action of neurotransmitters — chemicals that carry messages from one neuron to another — that are affected by drugs and commonly dysregulated in mental illness, such as dopamine and serotonin,” reported NIDA.

 3. Your Opioids Might Be Making Your Pain and Depression Worse Instead of Better

 Opiate-induced hyperalgesia is still poorly understood.
 Few studies have been conducted to research the condition.
-It is sometimes confused with tolerance; however, tolerance is when a person can still get some painkilling effects from opioids if they take higher dosages, whereas a person with opiate-induced hyperalgesia can experience more pain after taking more opioids.
+It is sometimes confused with tolerance; however, tolerance is when a person can still get some painkilling effects from opioid drugs if they take higher dosages, whereas a person with opiate-induced hyperalgesia can experience more pain after taking more opioids.

 4. Your Pain Might Not Be the Root Cause of Your Opioid Use Disorder